elbywan/wretch/README.md

 #### error(errorId: number | string, cb: (error: WretcherError) => any)

-Catch a specific error given its code or name and perform the callback.
+Catches a specific error given its code or name and perform the callback.

 ## Response Types